-Remember the days you had to be at work to work; go to the post office to pay a bill; visit a travel agent to book a trip; go the bank to do transactions; and drive to a store to buy clothes?
-Well, the internet has made our lives easy as we can do all these things and more without lifting a finger.
+Remember the days you had to be at work to work; go to the post office to pay a bill, visit a travel agent to book a trip; go to the bank to do transactions; and drive to a store to buy clothes?
+Well, the Internet has made our lives much easier as we can do all these things and more without lifting a finger.

 Our lives are more efficient albeit it more hectic (ironically) and we get more done in less time.
-However, since internet networks first appeared, it opened the floodgates of freedom — for us, but also for cybercriminals.
+However, since Internet networks first appeared, they opened the floodgates of freedom — for us, but also for cybercriminals.
 Today our private lives, homes, and offices are vulnerable to a host of attack methods designed by criminals whose ultimate target is to access our money.

 What’s an Online Scam?

-Attack methods from traditional attack vectors that use malicious software and innate weaknesses in almost all programs and apps (even Windows operating systems), to nifty phishing scams (online scam) — the most common trap, to malware attacks when you shop online, check your email, or access social media.
+An online scam consists of various ‘attack methods’ from cyberthieves that use the internet to attack unsuspecting victims.
+Internet scams come in various forms and can consist of everything from malicious software in programs and apps (even Windows operating systems), to nifty phishing scams (online scams) — the most common trap, to malware attacks when you shop online, check your email, or access social media.

 Main Types of Online Scams